-Every weekend: Rangers at Crater Lake National Park guide free, 1-mile snowshoe walks through forests and meadows and along the crater's rim.
+Every weekend through April: Rangers at Crater Lake National Park guide free, one-mile snowshoe walks through forests and meadows and along the crater's rim.
 Participants on the 90-minute walk hear how plants, animals and the lake are affected by winter weather.
 Begins at 1 p.m. every Saturday and Sunday through April.
 Walks cover moderately strenuous terrain at an elevation of about 7,100 feet.

 Snowshoes are provided free of charge, or visitors can bring their own.
 No previous snowshoeing experience needed.
 Participants should bring warm clothing, thick socks and water-resistant footwear.
 The hike is appropriate for ages 8 and older.

 Advance reservations are recommended, as space on each tour is limited.
 For more information or to reserve a spot, call 594-3100.
 Group tours on weekdays or weekends also can be arranged by calling 594-3093.
 There is no cost to enter the park in winter.

 Sierra Club Outings

 Imortant Note: The overnight backpacking trip planned for this weekend along the Rogue River has been canceled.

 Saturday: Strenuous 8-mile hike up to Ostrich Peak in the Ashland area.
 Call David and Susan for details, 488-0152.

 May 10: Roxy Ann.
 4 miles moderate.
 George Lescher, 482-4477